Brian Lam

-Brian Lam (born May 23, 1977) is a writer, best known for his work with Gizmodo, a blog focusing on technology; and The Wirecutter, a recommendation website for gadgets.
+Brian Lam (born May 23, 1977) is an American writer, best known for his work with Gizmodo, a blog focusing on technology; and The Wirecutter, a recommendation website for gadgets.

 Early life and education

 Lam's parents are ethnically Chinese; his mother was born and raised in Queens and his father is an immigrant from Hong Kong.
 Lam was born in New York City but moved to the suburbs of New Jersey after his father, a computer engineer for Hewlett Packard, surprised a burglar who was taking their television.
 Lam was not fond of his time in New Jersey, noting that his preferences are for "deep urban-ness, or I'm into nature, but I'm not into this gray mushy zone in between, that's kind of what the suburbs were for me."

 As a child, Lam recalled his parents "[let me and my brothers] do whatever we wanted to.
 It's reflected in the professions of all my brothers.
 One of my brothers is a musician.
 Another brother is a furniture maker.
 That has led to us having not a ton of guidance or structure" but his parents applied pressure "[to] be myself and do what I wanted to do.
 It's a lot of responsibility to listen to what yourself and find out what's right for you, without anyone programming you for that."
 When he was 11 or 12, he began spending summers with his grandparents in Hong Kong, where he discovered the local gadgets were "a lot smaller, cheaper, and better."
 While attending Boston University, he switched majors frequently, taking courses in Philosophy, English, Journalism, Photojournalism, Computer Science, and Business, ending up in business school, after hearing dire stories about the decline of printed news.

 After college, Lam moved to San Francisco to work at a small web-development firm in 2000, but was laid off within two months after the dot-com bubble burst.
 He then worked at a kickboxing gym he had joined, which was operated by Alex Gong; Lam was present when Gong was shot and killed in 2003 after pursuing a hit-and-run driver that had damaged his car.
 Lam recalled that he discovered persistence after Gong's death: "I would just work so hard and I got whatever job I wanted eventually, even if I had to apply a few times."
 This attitude led him to internships at Maximum PC and later Wired.